avneetbatth/OrgName-WebScraping/README.md

 If an organization has an excessive amount of locations, say over 100, I would like to only consider 2 locations per state, for example, in a manner that a certain radius around those locations reaches the largest number of people.
 Additionally, I want to only consider locations that contain certain criteria.
 For example, given Company A, if they have 100 locations in New York, I would like to select their two locations with the largest number of amenities as the first condition.

 I plan on using Python as the main language for this project.
 The end goal for this project is to have a robust web scraping algorithm that is able to pull the addresses of varied organization types.

+Stage 1: Read in query names from a CSV.
+Take those queries and output the Business Name, Street Address, Latitude, and Longitude into another CSV.